 My research interests include the military and political history of the Soviet Union in the 1920s and 1930s, as well as the collapse of Communism and the creation of post-Soviet Russia.
 My publications include a prize-winning book on the creation of the Soviet military-industrial complex in the 1920s and 1930s, a general military history of Russia, an edited volume on the Soviet Union during the Second World War, and articles and book chapters on Soviet military history and international politics.
-A brief summary of my work with commentary is available here.
+A brief summary of my work with commentary is available here, and my books are available here.
 A complete list of my publications is available in my vita.

 I am slowly putting some important sources in Russian / Soviet military history, translated into English, online.